Joint Debiased Representation Learning and Imbalanced Data Clustering: Method

-The embedded feature space of the unsupervised encoder alone does not yield good clustering performance when the data distribution is not uniform.
+The embedded feature space of the unsupervised encoder alone does not yield good clustering performance when the data distribution is imbalance.
 Deep embedded clustering optimizes cluster assignments by forcing data around the centroid in the bottleneck where samples from the less frequent cluster have less chance to be assigned as a centroid.
-We propose a new statistics pooling layer to address this issue.
-We aim to improve the clustering performance by manipulating and balancing the decoder feature space based on a normalization of the previously learned feature vector (see Eq.(\ref{eq_5}) and Eq.(\ref{eq_5_2})).
+We use statistics pooling layer to address this issue and improve the clustering performance by manipulating and balancing the decoder feature space based on a normalization of the previously learned feature vector (see Eq.(\ref{eq_5}) and Eq.(\ref{eq_5_2})).